glubsy/mpv-limited-autoload/README.md

 * "replace" method: this will replace the current playlist with the next batch of files returned by the operating system each time the key is pressed.
 It acts as a dynamic "view" over the file system tree.

-The `mpv_wrapper.sh` script is just a convenience shell script not directly related to this script, but I share it as perhaps it might be useful to somebody too.
+The `mpv_wrapper.sh` script is just a convenience shell script not directly related to this here script, but perhaps it might be useful to somebody.

 # License